The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Applications and examples

 \section{Applications and examples}

 There are many covariance functions leading to positive and decreasing expected value functions of the clipped Slepian process.
-Theorem~\ref{Th1} allows for both the approximation of the persistency coefficient and the full approximate exceedance time distribution.
-A cautionary example is also presented to highlight the danger of naively applying the IIA method.
-The cases considered in this section are summarized in Table~\ref{Tab:RandE} and are discussed below.
+In these cases, Theorem~\ref{Th1} allows for both the approximation of the persistency coefficient, denoted by $\theta$ throughout this section, and the full approximate excursion distribution.
+A cautionary example is also presented to highlight the danger of naively using the IIA framework to approximate the persistency coefficient.
+We summarize the cases considered in this section in Table~\ref{Tab:RandE}.